mariamiah/TicTacToe-CLI/README.md

 # TicTacToe
-- Application to play the TicTacToe game
+- Application to play the TicTacToe game on the terminal

 ## Description
 - This is a paper and pencil game for 2 players, X and O who take turns marking the spaces in a 3x3 grid.